arkime/arkime/README.rst

   - 10x HP DL380-G7
   - 128GB of memory
   - 6TB of disk
-  - Each system running 2 nodes
+  - Each system running 1 node

 .. _security: